Fenimore Fillmore's Revenge

 Fenimore Fillmore's Revenge is a 2008 graphic adventure game developed by the Spanish company Revistronic.
 It is the third game in the Fenimore Fillmore series, following 3 Skulls of the Toltecs (1996) and The Westerner (2003).
 While its predecessors are cartoonish comedies, Fenimore Fillmore's Revenge features a darker tone and visual look.
 The game began development around May 2004.
-Following unofficial reports, it was announced in May 2005.
+Following unofficial reports, the game was revealed in May 2005.

 Fenimore Fillmore's Revenge received a score of 7 out of 10 from MeriStation and a 1.5 out of 5 from Adventure Gamers.